MadeByMike/madebymike/site/content/writing/using-css-variables.md

 +++

 Native CSS Variables (also known as Custom Properties) are supported in all modern browsers and people are starting to use them production.
-This great but they're different form variables in preprocessors and I've already seen examples of people using them without considering the advantages they offer.
+This great but they're different form variables in preprocessors and I've already seen examples of people using them without considering the advantage they offer.

-I thought I'd do a quick demo and show some good and bad ways to use them.
+I thought I'd do a quick demo and show some good and bad ways to use CSS variables.

 ## How do they differ?

+Firstly how do they differ?
 The main difference is CSS variables can change, as variables typically do.
-You might not have thought about it but variables in preprocessors like Sass don't really change.
-Sure, you can update the value of a variable at different points in the compilation, but when it's rendered to CSS all values are static.
+You might not have thought about it, but variables in preprocessors like Sass don't really change.
+Sure, you can update the value of a variable at different points in the compilation, but when it's rendered to CSS the values are always static.

 This makes variables in preprocessors a great tool for writing DRY (Don't Repeat Yourself) and manageable CSS.
 CSS variables on the other hand, can respond to context within the page.